jedick/canprot/README.md

 species.

-The manual (i.e. help pages) and vignettes, which show calculations using datasets for colorectal cancer, can be accessed at
+The manual (i.e. help pages) and vignettes, which show calculations using datasets for colorectal cancer, can be viewed at
 <http://chnosz.net/canprot/html/00Index.html>.

 ## Installation